 Global marine microbial biogeography and genomic diversity

 Even when we can’t get out to the ocean in person, we can still explore the seas from our computers.
-We use bioinformatic approaches to determine the biotic and abiotic factors that influence the distribution and diversity of genes and genomes in marine ecosystems.
-These studies take advantage of the wealth of available marine metagenomes and single cell genomes to explore marine bacteria and archaea.
+We use bioinformatic approaches to examine the biotic and abiotic factors that influence the distribution and diversity of genes and genomes in marine ecosystems.
+These studies take advantage of the ever-increasing wealth of available marine metagenomes and single cell genomes.